olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 ### Prerequisites

 - The Viewer executable only runs on Windows.
 There's currently no support for executables for Linux or macOS.

+- The Viewer uses 106 MB of storage space as an installed app.

 - The Viewer uses locally stored images (like PNG, JPEG, TIFF) to create and explore views of those images.
 It's designed to be navigated by mouse or trackpad by clicking, dragging, and dropping.